 Located on the east coast of Florida and close to Orlando, you can make it a day trip.
 It is found about 55 miles northeast of Orlando and about an hour drive to get there (depending how traffic looks).

 Avoid traffic by getting there extra early or driving during the work hours as it could take longer depending on the road.

-There is an area called New Smyrna Dunes and an area where you can bring your pet friendly pals along with you.
+There is an area called New Smyrna Dunes where you can bring your pet along with you.
 If you would rather walk the boardwalk then you can definitely find that here too since it was remodeled to make it extend all the way.

-If you want to learn more about this beach such as where to find New Smyrna parking or even just get to know this beach then check out this cheat sheet of New Smyrna Beach.
+If you want to learn more about this beach such as where to find New Smyrna parking then check out this cheat sheet of New Smyrna Beach.